Research

 New Materials at the Chemistry-Biology Interface

-In addition to our focus on catalysis at the chemistry-biology interface, we are broadly interested in materials science, particularly polymer chemistry.
+In addition to our focus on catalysis at the chemistry-biology interface, we are broadly interested in materials science, particularly polymer chemistry and protein materials.
 Current focus lies in the directed evolution of novel enzymes for polymer and materials chemistry.
 Combining our expertise of synthetic chemistry, protein engineering and materials chemistry, we are also pursuing the study of protein materials and engineered living materials.